 This course systematically examines present-day cultural landscapes in an attempt to ascertain the spatial manifestations of various cultural elements: demography, migration, language, religion, agriculture, political/economic systems and urbanization.
 Geographical analysis is emphasized as an important tool that can be applied to find solutions to the problems confronting humankind at various scales (local, regional, and global).
-Lecture, two hours per week; seminar, one hour per week.
+Lecture, three hours per week.
 IAI: S4 900N.

 GEG 1004.
 World Regional Geography.
 3 hrs.

 This is a survey course that examines each of the world's major geographical realms: Europe, Russian Realm, East Asia, Southeast Asia, South Asia, North Africa and Southwest Asia, Subsaharan Africa, Australia/Oceania, South America, Latin America and North America.
 A systematic review is conducted of the unique physiographic, climatic, cultural, historical, political, and economic elements that define and differentiate these regions.
 Lecture: three hours per week.
 IAI: S4 900N.

 GEG 1005.
 Introduction To Astronomy.
 4 hrs.

 Astronomy, one of mankind's oldest intellectual pursuits, continues to both intrigue and awe man, even after 5,000 years.
 This course is designed to meet the needs of those students who merely have a cursory interest in the where, what, and how of cosmic phenomenon such as the sun, moon, planets, stars, meteors, comets, and constellations.
 Also, we will speculate on the why and when of black holes, and the possibility of life in space.
 Weather permitting, we will have laboratory sessions on stellar observational equipment and techniques.
 Lecture, two hours per week; seminar, one hour per week; lab, two hours per week.
 IAI: P1 906L.